mdaus/nitro/README.md

 SVN Issues
 ----------
 Please DONT POLLUTE SVN!
-Don't put binaries in there, unless you have a very good reason
+Don't put binaries in there, unless you have a very good reason.